thewca/wca-regulations/wca-regulations-2012.md

   - 1f1) A scrambler applies scramble sequences to prepare puzzles for attempts.
   - 1f2) Capable competitors must be available for scrambling, if needed by organisation team.
 Penalty: disqualification from the competition.
 - 1g) Each event must have one or more score takers.
-  - 1g1) A score taker is responsible for compiling results.
+  - 1g1) A score taker is responsible for compiling results.[NOTE: What does "compiling results" exactly entail?
+Writing them down on the score sheet?
+Collecting the score sheets?
+Entering them in a spreadsheet?
+Anything else?]
   - 1g2) Any change to the result on a score sheet must be made at the discretion of the WCA Delegate.
-- 1h) Competitors in the same round of an event may be divided into heats.
+- 1h) Competitors in the same round of an event may be divided into heats.[NOTE: I don't know why the name was changed from "groups" to "heats" and I'm not sure that I like it.
+Heat is mostly used for referring to preliminary rounds where the top few of each heat qualify for the find.
+It means, or it can mean, something different in our case.
+But that could just be my interpretation.]
   - 1h1) Scramblers and judges for a round should not scramble for/judge competitors in their own heat before they have finished all of their attempts for the round.
-They may scramble for/judge competitors in their own heat at the discretion of the WCA Delegate, but the organisation team must ensure that scramblers and judges cannot see any scrambles for their attempts that they have not attempted yet.
+They may scramble for/judge competitors in their own heat at the discretion of the WCA Delegate, but the organisation team must ensure that scramblers and judges cannot see any scrambles for their attempts that they have not attempted yet.[NOTE: The second sentence confuses me a bit.
+I understand why it's there, but can't you simplify this to saying that "A competitor is not allowed to see any scramble they have not attempted yet."
+That doesn't say anything about judges though, but I also think that judges should only be allowed to judge in their own heat if they have completed all their solves, much like scramblers.
+So I would add an extra sentence for that.
+The final wording would be: "Scramblers for a round must not scramble for competitors in their own heat before they have finished all of their attempts for the round.
+Judges for a round must not judge for competitors in their own heat before they have finished all of their attempts for the round.
+A competitor must not see or judge any scrambles from their heat that they have not attempted yet.]
 - 1j) All officials may compete in the competition.
 - 1k) Officials may serve multiple roles (e.g. organisation team, WCA Delegate, judge, score taker, scrambler).